sjlouji/friday/README.md

 ## Overview

 Friday is an AI-powered personal finance management system designed to provide a chat-driven interface for managing your finances.
 It leverages double-entry accounting (Beancount) and AI capabilities to offer insights, categorization, and automation for your financial data.
+We are planning to create an agentic AI to use Beancount as a chat API, enhancing the interaction and automation of financial management.

 ## Features